moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 - **Folders.** Folder structure is extremely important in dbt.
 Not only do we need a consistent structure to find our way around the codebase, as with any software project, but our folder structure is also one of the key interfaces for understanding the knowledge graph encoded in our project (alongside the DAG and the data output into our warehouse).
 It should reflect how the data flows, step-by-step, from a wide variety of source-conformed models into fewer, richer business-conformed models.
 Moreover, we can use our folder structure as a means of selection in dbt [selector syntax](https://docs.getdbt.com/reference/node-selection/syntax).
 For example, with the above structure, if we got fresh xhibit data loaded and wanted to run all the models that build on our xhibit data, we can easily run `dbt build --select staging/xhibit_stg+` and we’re all set for building more up-to-date reports on payments.
   - ✅ **Subdirectories based on the source system**.
 Our internal transactional database is one system, the data we get from Stripe's API is another, and lastly the events from our Snowplow instrumentation.
 We've found this to be the best grouping for most companies, as source systems tend to share similar loading methods and properties between tables, and this allows us to operate on those similar sets easily.
   - ❌ **Subdirectories based on loader.** Some people attempt to group by how the data is loaded (Fivetran, Stitch, custom syncs), but this is too broad to be useful on a project of any real size.
-  - ✅ **Subdirectories based on business grouping.** Dbt recommends against this practice, however crate-a-derved-table has been built in a way that necessitates domains as subdirectories so that we can control access through [data egineering database access](https://github.com/moj-analytical-services/data-engineering-database-access/tree/main/database_access/create_a_derived_table).
-This is a key deviation from Dbt guidance.
+  - ✅ **Subdirectories based on business grouping.** dbt recommends against this practice, however crate-a-derived-table has been built in a way that necessitates domains as subdirectories so that we can control access through [data egineering database access](https://github.com/moj-analytical-services/data-engineering-database-access/tree/main/database_access/create_a_derived_table).
+This is a key deviation from dbt guidance.
 - **File names.** Creating a consistent pattern of file naming is [crucial in dbt](https://docs.getdbt.com/blog/on-the-importance-of-naming).
 File names must be unique and correspond to the name of the model when selected and created in the warehouse.
 We recommend putting as much clear information into the file name as possible, including a prefix for the layer the model exists in, important grouping information, and specific information about the entity or transformation in the model.
-  - ❌ `stg_[source]__[entity]s.sql` - Although it is recommended by DBT to follow this convention, where a double underscore is used between source system and entity, this will not work with create-a-derived-table.
+  - ❌ `stg_[source]__[entity]s.sql` - Although it is recommended by dbt to follow this convention, where a double underscore is used between source system and entity, this will not work with create-a-derived-table.
 The naming convention in create-a-derived-table relies on the double underscore to distiguish between database and model names.
 Therefore, **you cannot use double underscores anywhere else in the name of a model**, this will result in an error when running the model.
   - ❌ `stg_[entity].sql` - might be specific enough at first, but will break down in time.
 Adding the source system into the file name aids in discoverability, and allows understanding where a component model came from even if you aren't looking at the file tree.
-  - ✅ **Plural.** SQL, and particularly SQL in dbt, should read as much like prose as we can achieve.
-We want to lean into the broad clarity and declarative nature of SQL when possible.
-As such, unless there’s a single order in your `orders` table, plural is the correct way to describe what is in a table with multiple rows.
+  - ❌**Plural.** dbt's stance is that SQL, and particularly SQL in dbt, should read as much like prose as we can achieve.
+As such, it is suggested that unless there’s a single order in your `orders` table, plural is the correct way to describe what is in a table with multiple rows.
+While we agree with this approach for analyst-facing models downstream, we believe the value in maintaining the exact naming of source tables for curation purposes outweighs a technical improvement in readability for back-end models.'

 ### Staging: Models